-Join Patrick Royal for an in-depth discussion in this video What are web services?, part of Building Web Services with Java EE.
+Join Patrick Royal for an in-depth discussion in this video What are web services?, part of Java EE: Web Services.

 What is a web service?
 The obvious answer to that question is that it is the service provided over a network.
 But that can seem somewhat vague and generic.
 Virtually everything on the internet from smart phone apps to databases can be thought of as a service provided via the Internet.
 However, there is an important difference between a web service and a website.
 A website can be thought of as a communication between two humans, where the content is arranged in such a way that each human can read and understand it.